Mixed lens types – What do they all do?

 How camera angle affects the body shape – a video

 The video brings out in detail the above points.
 The shoot is on the Bonneville Salt Flats, which is a wonderful location – even if it is flooded!
 The white of the salt brings out some great high contrast shots.
+You really can see how camera angle affects body shape.

 Can you write?
 Of course you can!